 - Limit federal government spending to no more than 20% of GDP.

-- Require balanced budget for each year.
+- Require balanced budget within ten years, then annually.

 o Institute biennial budgeting and appropriations to restore order to the spending process.